 - Environment and sustainability and education - This session will focus on interactions of nanomaterials or nanotechnologies with complex ecological systems, such as air, water, and soil.
 The bioaccumulation, fate, transport and interaction of nanostructured materials and nanosystems on ecosystems, such as air, water and soil will be relevant for this session.
 This session will be focused on the integration of nanomaterials/nanotechnologies with chemical and biological systems in ecosystems.
 Examples of investigations for ecological-nano interactions could be in wetlands, air, wastewater treatment plants and landfills.
 This session will focus in complex environments where both biological and chemical environmental aspects will play roles in fate, bioaccumulation, transport and degradation.
 Ethical and regulatory issues in nano (e.g. global warming), life cycle analyses and recycling of nanomateriais, as well as education will be part of it.

-- Innovation, entrepreneurship - In this session there will be discussions on how to apply academic research to startups companies and industrial innovations.
-This session will focus on aspects of advanced nanotechnology assimilation by industry and importance of cooperation with academia.
-Successful technology development and technology transfer in Latin American countries.
-The entrepreneurship and innovation programs of countries can be discussed.
-Novel approaches and curriculum development focusing on innovation and entrepreneurship.
+- Innovation, entrepreneurship - In this session there will be discussions on how to apply academic research to startup companies and industrial innovations.
+This session will focus on aspects of advanced nanotechnology assimilation by industry and importance of cooperation with academia, successful technology development and technology transfer in Latin American countries.
+The entrepreneurship and innovation programs of the countries can be discussed, as well as novel approaches and curriculum development focusing on innovation and entrepreneurship.